 LGBTQ+ Student Resources

-The Counseling & Psychological Services staff at the University of West Florida are committed to promoting and enhancing the well-being of all students.
-This includes individuals who identify as lesbian, gay, bisexual, asexual, transgender, intersex, queer, questioning, or any other term that best encompasses the intersection of an individual's gender identity and sexual orientation.
+The Counseling and Psychological Services staff at the University of West Florida are committed to promoting and enhancing the well-being of all students.
+This includes individuals who identify as lesbian, gay, bisexual, asexual, transgender, intersex, queer, questioning or any other term that best encompasses the intersection of an individual's gender identity and sexual orientation.